makhomed/possible/README.rst

 Possible
 ========

-Possible is configuration management tool
+Possible is configuration management tool inspired by ansible and fabric.

 Development Status :: 1 - Planning